 PMAC projects include sponsoring a mini-grant initiative, children's gardening, special events and more.

-Public Safety: This committee work is actually a segment of each monthly meeting, with public safety updates from city, state,
+Public Safety: Public safety is a segment of each monthly meeting, with public safety updates from city, state,

 MBTA and Northeastern University police departments at each monthly meeting.

 Greenway Extension: This group is supporting the planned extension of the SWCP in the Stony Brook neighborhood area.

 Other Ad Hoc Committees: Ad hoc committees form formally and informally around specific projects.
 Dog parks... playgrounds...